ShivamBhosale/100DaysOfCode/index.md

 I moved back to Data Science today, and created a Wine Quality Prediction model.
 I made it using different ML algorithms such as Decision Tree, GaussianNB, Random Forest, and K Nearest Neighbor.
 <br>
 ## Day 18 - Decision Tree Classifier
 I practiced the Decision Tree Classifier on a Drug Dataset, and build a model to find out which drug might be appropriate for a future patient with the similar illness.
 <br>
+## Day 19 - K Nearest Neighbor
+I performed K Nearest Neighbor classification on a telecommunication provider data set.
+The example focuses on using demographic data, such as region, age, and marital, to predict usage patterns.
+The target field, called custcat, has four possible values that correspond to the four customer groups, as follows: 1- Basic Service 2- E-Service 3- Plus Service 4- Total Service